RafaelCartenet/BOTAI/README.md

-# BOTAI
+# BOTAI (Binary Optins Trading Artificial Intelligence)
-Binary Options Trading is as simple as wagering on the tendency of an action, such as currency pairs (EUR/USD etc.).
+Binary Options Trading is as simple as wagering on the tendency of an asset, such as currency pairs (EUR/USD etc.).
+It is considered sometimes more like gambling than real trading.
 At each time step, you can bet a certain amount X that  what they called the "strike price" is gonna increase (in this case that's a "Call") or that it is gonna decrease (in that case it's a "Put").
 If you were right, you will earn a ratio of your bet, this ratio is most of the time either 0.88 or 0.80.
 If you were wrong, you will lose 100% of your bet.

-Simple example:
+**Simple example:**
 Let's say at 16:23 the EUR/USD ratio is 1.20675.
 You bet 100$ on a Call, and you were right.
 Ratio is 0.88.
 You will end up with 188$.
 Let's say now that you were wrong, you'll have 0$ left.

 Simple calculus leads to notice that in order to be cost effective, your right/wrong ratio needs to be higher than 1/(1+r).